 Key Differences Between Trial and Mediation

-While trials are conducted in a formal courtroom setting, with the presentation of evidence, witnesses, and legal arguments, mediation occurs in a more relaxed environment, often in a conference room or similar setting.
 Unlike trials, where a judge or jury renders a binding decision, mediation results in a non-binding agreement, which the parties can accept or reject.
 If an agreement is reached, it can later be formalized in a legal document.

 The Benefits of Mediation in Personal Injury Cases

-Promoting Open Dialogue and Understanding
+Open Dialogue and Understanding

-Ensuring Confidentiality in Discussions
+Confidentiality in Discussions

-Confidentiality fosters trust and transparency in the negotiation process, enabling parties to express their genuine feelings, concerns, and ideas.
-It also helps to eliminate apprehension that one’s negotiation strategies or proposed solutions might inadvertently damage their case should the dispute proceed to court.
-Contact John Foy & Associates to “Get The Strong Arm” on your side and the representation you need to succeed.
+Confidentiality fosters trust and transparency, enabling parties to express their genuine feelings, concerns, and ideas.
+It also helps eliminate apprehension that one’s negotiation strategies might damage the case should the dispute proceed to court.

 404-400-4000 or complete a Free Case Evaluation form